isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // implementation details
     };

+##### Example

+Sometimes, the default order of members conflicts with a desire to separate the public interface from implementation details.
+In such cases, private types and functions can be placed with private data.

+    class X {
+    public:
+        // interface
+    protected:
+        // unchecked function for use by derived class implementations
+    private:
+        // implementation details (types, functions, and data) };

-##### Note
+##### Example, bad

+Avoid multiple blocks of declarations of one access (e.g., `public`) dispersed among blocks of declarations with different access (e.g. `private`).

+    class X {   // bad
+    public:
+        void f();
+    public:
+        int g();
+        // ...
+    };

-The use of macros to declare groups of members often violates any ordering rules.
+The use of macros to declare groups of members often leads to violation of any ordering rules.
 However, macros obscures what is being expressed anyway.

 ##### Enforcement